 Nausea, vomiting, orthostatic hypotension, constipation, increased sweating, increased heart rate, palpitations, difficulty urinating, decreased appetite.
 These will often improve over the first week or two as you continue to take the medication.

-Serotonin syndrome (symptoms may include shivering, diarrhea, confusion, severe muscle tightness, fever, seizures, and death), increased blood pressure, increased bleeding (e.g., gums may bleed more easily), low sodium (symptoms of low sodium levels may include headache, weakness, difficulty concentrating and remembering), angle closure glaucoma (symptoms of angle closure glaucoma may include eye pain, changes in vision, swelling or redness in or around eye)
+Serotonin syndrome (symptoms may include shivering, diarrhea, confusion, severe muscle tightness, fever, seizures, and death), increased blood pressure, low sodium (symptoms of low sodium levels may include headache, weakness, difficulty concentrating and remembering), angle closure glaucoma (symptoms of angle closure glaucoma may include eye pain, changes in vision, swelling or redness in or around eye)

 To date, there are no known problems associated with long term use of levomilnacipran.
 It is a safe and effective medication when used as directed.

 Levomilnacipran should not be taken with or within 2 weeks of taking monoamine oxidase inhibitors (MAOIs).
-These include phenelzine (Nardil®), tranylcypromine (Parnate®), isocarboxazid (Marplan®), and selegeline (Emsam®).
+These include phenelzine (Nardil®), tranylcypromine (Parnate®), isocarboxazid (Marplan®), and selegiline (Emsam®).